Mung Bean Daifuku Mochi is a delicious bite of spring with tender chewy Japanese mochi (pounded sticky rice flour) stuffed with sweet mung bean paste.

 What is Glutinous Rice Flour?

-The white mochi layer is made with sweet glutinous rice flour.
-We used Koda Farms Mochiko Sweet Rice Flour to make our Mung Bean Daifuku Mochi.
-You can find sweet glutinous rice flour in many stores including Target, Walmart’s, Amazon and in an Asian grocery market.
-You can use any sweet glutinous rice flour brand you desire.
 Please note that there is very distinct difference between plain rice flour and sweet glutinous rice flour.
 They are not the same.
-You must look for sweet glutinous rice flour or otherwise your recipe will not turn out correctly.
+You must look for sweet glutinous rice flour, like we used in our Sweet Sticky Rice Chinese New Year Cakes, or otherwise your recipe will not turn out correctly.

 Even though the word “Glutinous” rice flour sounds like it has gluten in it, it is gluten free.
 The word glutinous refers to how the rice becomes sticky when wet ingredients are added to it.
-Mung Bean Daifuku Mochi is also dairy-free and vegan.

 Celebrating Hanami

-Spring is on the horizon and our thoughts are in warmer weather and new growth.
-Matcha is harvested in the spring and just in time to enjoy the sakura (cherry blossom) blooms and hanami (viewing of the sakura- cherry blossoms).
-It is always nice to share a little treat with your tea and Mung Bean Daifuku Mochi is the perfect pairing.
-If you are looking for other delicious treats to enjoy during Sakura (Cherry blossom) season be sure to try our Matcha Red Bean Energy Balls, Baked Matcha Lemon Glazed Donuts , or our Magic Matcha Bars .
+It is always nice to share a little treat with your tea.
+Mung Bean Daifuku Mochi is the perfect pairing.
+If you are looking for other delicious treats to enjoy during Sakura (Cherry blossom) season be sure to try our Matcha Red Bean Energy Balls, Baked Matcha Lemon Glazed Donuts , or our Matcha White Chocolate Brownies.

-Mochi Flavors and Stuffings
+Mochi Flavors and Fillings

-We topped our Mung Bean Daifuku Mochi with both toasted black and white sesame seeds and topped some with a little dusting of matcha (green tea) powder.
+We topped our mung bean dessert with both toasted black and white sesame seeds and topped some with a little dusting of matcha (green tea) powder.
 You can also serve them plain without any toppings and this is up to you.

-How to make Mung bean paste
+How to Make Mung Bean Paste?

-Traditional Chinese Medicine and Mung Beans
+Traditional Chinese Medicine

 According to Traditional Chinese Medicine (TCM), mung beans clear heat and toxins from the body, balance the organs and skin, and tonify Qi.
 Mung beans can also improve circulation throughout the twelve channels of the body and are good for cardiac and circulatory health.
-If you have a cold constitution of always having cold hands and feet or diarrhea it is best not to eat too much of mung beans as they are very cooling.
-Please refer to our article The Five Energies of Food to learn more about this concept.

 During the hot spring and summer months, eating mung beans can help prevent summer heat stroke.
 Have you ever eaten a mung bean ice lolly or mung bean dessert soup before?